Block encoding of matrix product operators: Introduction

-We discuss the application of our method for QET in section \ref{sec_QET}.
-Specifically, we first outline a new method to implement the signal processing operator, which, in contrast to the one described by Martyn et al.~\cite{Martyn_2021}, requires no auxiliary qubits and roughly half the number of gates.
-This technique is particularly suitable to be integrated with our MPO block encoding, as they can be partially executed in parallel, resulting in a reduction of the circuit depth.
-The theoretical proof of the correctness of this method is provided in appendix~\ref{appendix_signal_proc}
+We discuss the application of our method for QET in section \ref{sec_QET} and, specifically, we outline two methods to implement the signal processing operator: the original one described by Martyn et al.~\cite{Martyn_2021} and an alternative that requires no auxiliary qubits.
+The theoretical proof of the correctness of this method is provided in appendix~\ref{appendix_signal_proc}.

-We then perform a cost analysis in terms of two-qubit gates count comparing our method to the linear combinations of unitaries (LCU) block encoding technique in section \ref{sec_cost_analysis}.
-The results show that our technique is characterized by a scaling of $\mathcal{O}(L\cdot\chi^2)$, while the cost of LCU varies from polynomial to exponential, depending on the number of unitaries constituting the Hamiltonian.
+We then perform a cost analysis in terms of one- and two-qubit gates count, comparing our method to the linear combinations of unitaries (LCU) block encoding technique in section \ref{sec_cost_analysis}.
+The results show that our technique is characterized by a scaling of $\mathcal{O}(L\cdot\chi^2)$, while the cost of LCU varies depending on the number of unitaries composing the Hamiltonian.
+We also compare, on a theoretical level, the post-selection cost for both MPO and LCU block encodings, while a numerical analysis for systems of interest can be found in appendix~\ref{appendix_p_success}.

 Finally, we present some practical applications in section \ref{sec_applications}.
-We first examine the MPO representation of the Ising and Heisenberg Hamiltonians and then consider a general tensor product of sums of Paulis as an example exhibiting a significant advantage compared to the use of LCU.
-Within this last specific example, we finally realize the entire QET circuit simulating an eigenstate filtering process.
+We examine the MPO representation of the Ising and Heisenberg Hamiltonians and an exponentially decaying XY model, which exhibits a significant advantage in gate decomposition cost compared to the use of LCU.
+We also consider a spinless one-dimensional Fermi-Hubbard model as an example of a fermionic system.
+At last, we construct a general tensor product of sums of Paulis as a straightforward use case for realizing the entire QET circuit simulating an eigenstate filtering process.